 “This team respects individuality.
 You can be yourself.
 There’s a lot of respect between riders, staff and directors, and our differences are respected within the group."

-Sebastian Langeveld is currently racing his seventh season in argyle.
-The 2014 Dutch national road champion turned professional in 2006 with Skil-Shimano and has raced for Dutch-, Australian-, and American-registered squads during his 14-year career.
+Sebastian Langeveld is currently racing his eighth season in argyle.
+The 2014 Dutch national road champion turned professional in 2006 with Skil-Shimano and has raced for Dutch-, Australian-, and American-registered squads during his 15-year career.

 A classics-specialist, Sebastian won Omloop het Nieuwsblad, the spring season opener, in 2011 and rounded out the Paris-Roubaix podium in 2017.
-Sebastian’s shrewd tactics in the race’s final 20-kilometers of the 2019 Tour of Flanders played an integral role in putting Alberto Bettiol on the top step of the podium.
+Sebastian’s shrewd tactics in the race’s final 20-kilometers of the 2019 Tour of Flanders — smartly slowing down the chasing group — played an integral role in putting Alberto Bettiol on the top step of the podium.

 Sebastian lines up for his own alternative races in the off-season, using Netherland’s “beach races” as top-end training during the final weeks of the off-season.
 Asked to describe himself in one word, Sebastian chose precise.
 His teammates say stylish.